kawaiiDango/pano-scrobbler/faq.md

 This can happen if you have set that particular music player as the default.
 To fix this, go to that music player's app info and tap on "Clear defaults".

+### [android] Where is the scrobble from mic feature?

+In-app scrobble from mic has been removed, in favour of using Shazam/AutoShazam.

+### [android] Where are the Tasker intents?

+Tasker intents have been replaced with ContentProvider query URIs and an allowlist, which are more secure.

+### [desktop] How do I launch the app as minimized?

+Use the `--minimized` or `-m` command line argument.

+### [desktop] How do I store the app's data in a different location?

+Use the `--data-dir` or `-d` command line argument, followed by the path to the directory.

+### [desktop] How do I correctly scrobble media playing on a web browser?

+Browsers are not supported.
+Use WebScrobbler for that instead.